edibotopic/edibotopic-website/content/diary/_index.md

 ---

-I spent two weeks in The Hague on a company sprint.
+I was spending two weeks in The Hague on a company sprint.
 It's always a long time to be in a hotel where everyone at breakfast has a lanyard.

 I presented on: the use of video in documentation; a small problem that could be solved with automation; a large, complex documentation project.